The Stray Cat

 The Stray Cat (Original title: La Gata; lit.
 'The Cat') is a Mexican telenovela produced by Nathalie Lartilleux for Televisa.
-It is a remake of the Venezuelan telenovela La Gata, produced in 1968 and the Mexican telenovela Rosa Salvaje produced in 1987.
+It is a remake of the Venezuelan telenovela La Gata, produced in 1968.

-Maite Perroni and Daniel Arenas star as the protagonists, with the first Erika Buenfil as the adult protagonist, while Jorge Poza, Mónika Sánchez and first actress Laura Zapata star as the antagonists.
+Maite Perroni, Daniel Arenas and Laura Zapata star in the lead roles.

 Plot

-The story takes place in the outskirts of Mexico City in Bordo de Xochiaca (a landfill), where a girl Esmeralda 12 years old who is always "disheveled and dirty" like a "Stray Cat" (una "Gata").
-Esmeralda is a young neighborhood girl who grew up without her parents and learned to be happy with what little she had.
+The story takes place in the outskirts of Mexico City, where a 12-year-old girl named Esmeralda lives; she is always "disheveled and dirty" like a "Stray Cat" (una "gata").
+Esmeralda is a young girl from a poor neighbourhood who grew up without her parents and learned to be happy with what little she had.
 She was raised from childhood by an elderly woman named Mrs. Rita who exploited her by making her go ask alms, sell candy and newspapers.
 Esmeralda could neither read nor write.
-She meets Pablo Martínez Negrete, a high society rich boy who teaches her to read and write and with whom she becomes friends.
-Since then Esmeralda notices that he is the first person to call her by her name and the first person who really truly cares about her.
-But Pablo's mother opposes his friendship with "The Stray Cat".
+She meets Pablo Martínez-Negrete, a high society rich boy who teaches her to read and write and with whom she becomes friends.
+Since then, Esmeralda notices that he is the first person to call her by her name and the first one who really truly cares for her.
+But Pablo's mother, Lorenza, opposes his friendship with "The Stray Cat".

-Several years later, Esmeralda grows up and becomes a beautiful young woman who still does not read or write and has not changed since childhood.
-Pablo realizes that his feelings for The Stray Cat are more than those of a friend and feels confused as to what he feels for Esmeralda.
-Esmeralda starts looking for work, thanks to Pablo, as she does not want to keep asking for alms and she does not want him to give her money.
-Lorenza, Pablo's mother, strongly opposes the friendship between Pablo and Esmeralda and alienates her from him.
-Pablo is pushed to fall in love with Mónica a girl who comes from "a good social position" and is also his "cousin".
+Several years later, Esmeralda grows up and becomes a beautiful young woman who has not changed since childhood.
+Pablo realizes that he sees "The Stray Cat" as more than a friend and feels confused as to what he truly feels for her.
+Esmeralda starts looking for job thanks to Pablo, since she does not want to keep asking for alms and she does not want Pablo to keep giving her money.
+Lorenza strongly opposes the friendship between her son and Esmeralda and alienates her from him.
+Pablo is pushed to fall in love with Mónica, a girl who comes from "a good social position" and is also his "cousin".